-The oceanfront city of Santa Monica, lined with its nearly four miles of beaches, feels like a weekend getaway spot, even though it’s only 15 miles/24 kilometres west of downtown Los Angeles.
-Car-free options such as the light-rail Expo Line from downtown L.A., and the Big Blue Bus make it a relaxing destination too.
+The oceanfront city of Santa Monica, lined with its nearly 6.5 kilometres of beaches, feels like a weekend getaway spot, even though it’s only 24 kilometers west of downtown Los Angeles.
+Car-free options—including the light-rail Expo Line from downtown L.A., and the Big Blue Bus—make it a relaxing destination too.

 The promenade keeps things lively too, with entertaining street performers, especially on weekends (permits required, so the bar tends to be higher here than just your average street-corner act).

 For another slice of heavenly shopping, stroll along Montana Avenue downtown.
 If you’re into flea markets, beeline to Rachel Ashwell Shabby Chic Couture.
 Get your skin “mapped” during a spoil-yourself facial at Dermalogica.
 And find ultra-hip outfits at Jill Roberts and a flurry of other designer boutiques.